Researchers demonstrate strongest 3D printed alumina

 Researchers at the University of Leoben (Montanuniversität) in Austria, the country’s university for mining, metallurgy and materials, demonstrated the ability to 3D print the highest strength (1 GPa) alumina through Lithoz‘s recently introduced multi-material approach.
-Working directly with Lithoz’s engineers, the researchers were able to leverage the layer-by-layer printing process to allow the generation of controlled residual stresses and effectively create a sort of Gorilla alumina.
+Working directly with Lithoz’s engineers, the researchers were able to leverage the layer-by-layer printing process to allow the generation of controlled residual stresses and effectively create the strongest alumina ever.
 The full paper on this study was just published on Science Direct.

 The multi-material approach was employed by embedding alumina-zirconia layers between outer pure alumina layers with significant compressive residual stresses.
 Because the parts were 3D printed with different materials, the researchers were actually able to digitally control material placement to a degree that these materials became even denser during sintering than alumina alone (monolithic alumina) would.